Xeraster/RealModeOS/readme.md

 ![Alt text](screenshot.png?raw=true "a screenshot of the system when it boots")
 #How to build
-You will need nasm, and that's basically it.
-Even compiling on Windows shouldn't require any extra effort.
+You will need nasm and if you want to run it without booting it on hardware you need qemu (bochs also works).

 Run "sh buildScript.sh".